-Figure 13 - Typical Trench Installation
+Figure 13: Typical Trench Installation

-BEDDING

-The bedding is placed in the bottom of the trench, between the foundation and the outside diameter of the pipe.

-HAUNCH

-The haunch is the area of initial backfill that extends from the bedding up to the spring line of the pipe.
-Getting adequate material into the haunch area, and compacting as necessary, is a critical step to ensuring a high performance installation.
+- BEDDING - The bedding is placed in the bottom of the trench, between the foundation and the outside diameter of the pipe. - HAUNCH - The haunch is the area of initial backfill that extends from the bedding up to the spring line of the pipe.
+Getting adequate material into the haunch area, and compacting as necessary, is a critical step to ensuring a high performance installation. - INITIAL BACKFILL - Depending on the product and the application, the initial backfill extends from the spring line to the crown of the pipe or to 6 inches over top of the pipe. - FINAL BACKFILL - The final backfill is placed over the initial backfill and this material is used to build the trench up to final grade. - EMBEDMENT - The embedment refers to the zone of structural backfill around the pipe including the haunch and the initial backfill.

-• INITIAL BACKFILL

-• The initial backfill extends from the spring line to 6 inches over the top of the pipe.

-FINAL BACKFILL

-The final backfill is placed over the initial backfill and this material is used to build the trench up to final grade.

-EMBEDMENT

-The embedment refers to the zone of structural backfill around the pipe including the haunch and the initial backfill.